E3TU/QuickRkCheck/README.md

 # Automates rootkit scanning on linux.
-Requires Rkhunter and Chkrootkit to be installed.
+Requires Rkhunter and Chkrootkit